tatpongkatanyukul/papers/RecogAwareness/readme.md

 ## Neal et al's Open Set Learning with Counterfactual Images ECCV 2018

-> "Our approach, based on generative adversarial neworks, generates examples that are close to training set examples yet do not belong to any training category. ... **reformulate open set recognition as classification with one additional class**"
+> "Our approach, based on generative adversarial neworks, **generates examples that are close to training set examples yet do not belong to any training category.** ... **reformulate open set recognition as classification with one additional class**"

+> "Fig. 1. ...
+Given known examples we generate counterfactual examplesfor the unknown class.
+The decision boundary between known and counterfactual unknown examples extends to unknown examples, similar to the idea that one can train an SVM with only support vectors.

 ## Yolov3